5 / 14

 Review and connect

-After completing your dump, you'll be genuinely knowledgeable about your topic and ready to write with confidence.
+After completing your dump, you'll be genuinely knowledgeable about your topic.
+The connections between subtopics are where your original analysis lives.

 Example: John's Five Subtopics

-Methodology — what statistical tools and frameworks are available for social media analysis?
+Methodology first — what statistical tools and frameworks exist for social media data analysis?
+Sentiment scoring, NLP models, correlation analysis.

 2. Social Media Sentiment

 How is sentiment measured?
-What tools exist?
-What does the research say about accuracy?
+What tools exist (VADER, TextBlob)?
+What does the research say about their accuracy and limitations?

 3. Engagement Metrics

 What counts as engagement?
 How do platforms measure it?
-What correlations exist with real-world outcomes?
+What correlations have been found between engagement and real-world behavioural outcomes?

 What psychological models explain voting decisions?
-How has research evolved on media influence?
+How has the research on media influence on political behaviour evolved over time?

 5. The 2024 US Elections

-2. 2Dump — Copy the relevant information into your document under the appropriate heading, along with the source link.
+2. 2Dump — Copy the relevant information into your document under the appropriate heading, with the source link immediately after every entry.

-4. 4Connect — Look for unexpected links between subtopics.
-These connections become your analysis.
+4. 4Connect — After completing all five subtopics, review the whole document looking for unexpected links between sections.
+These connections are your analysis.

 Tip

-This is also the point where, if you want to make any changes to your research question, you do it.
+This is also the point where — if you want to make any changes to your research question based on what you've found — you do it.
 After this, it's locked in.
 No more changes.

 Key Takeaways

-• Break your RQ into 5 subtopics for organised research
+• Break your RQ into 5 subtopics before you start researching

 • Use both Google and Google Scholar — Level 1 and Level 2 research

-• There is no word limit — dump everything relevant
+• There is no word limit — dump everything relevant, with source links

 • After the dump, lock in your final RQ — no more changes